What? (film): Production

-In 2017, Renate Langer accused Roman Polanski of raping her in 1972, when she was 15, just before and during the filming of this movie.

 Filming

 The film was shot on location in Amalfi, Italy, in a villa owned by the producer, Carlo Ponti.
 Some of the action was improvised.

 Reception

 John Simon of the National Review described What? as a 'monstrous fiasco'.
 Roger Ebert in the Chicago Sun-Times gave an apparently-reedited version titled Diary of Forbidden Dreams a half star out of four, and said the film confirmed his "long-held suspicion that, when it comes right down to it, there's a nasty streak of misogyny in Polanski."

+On Rotten Tomatoes, it holds a rating of 15% from 13 reviews.